Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 CREATE SCHEMA DEMO.DT_DEMO;
 ```

 Once the database is created, we will create 3 UDTF to generate our source data.
-First table is **cust_info** and insert 1000 customers into it using this new Python UDTF.
+First table is **CUST_INFO** and insert 1000 customers into it using this new Python UDTF.

 ```
 create or replace function gen_cust_info(num_records number)